zetator-gif/math1/classification.md

 $$

-2.3.2 Surjection Type(onto fn') - "surjection covers entire target set" every element in target set has pre-image in the domain set
+2.3.2 Surjection Type(onto fn') - "surjection covers entire target set" every element in target set has pre-image in the domain set:

-1000. ray can be formed by any waves(optical, acoustic, microwave, X-ray, matter wave)

     matter exhibits wave-like behavior.
 For example, a beam of electrons can be diffracted